apache/subversion/notes/i525/i525-user-guide.md

   - This contact may be needed as a result of a file being modified that is not of interest in the current operation, as the "sync scope" is a superset of the pristines that this operation will actually need.
-  - The "hydrating" phase may take a long time, and (currently) gives no progress feedback, before the operation begins its usual (previous) behaviour.
+  - The "hydrating" phase may take a long time, before the operation begins its usual (previous) behaviour.
+To help the user know why there is a delay, most commands will output progress notifications, "Fetching text bases ..." with one dot per file fetched.
+However, the data-output commands 'diff' and 'cat' give no progress feedback.
+(See issue #4897 for any updates on this.)

-[TODO: update that if we add progress feedback]

 Each of the following operations, that previously were *online* operations, also will now require the same.

   - `svn diff` (comparing repository to WC)
   - `svn merge`
+  - `svn resolve` (some cases; also conflicts resolver in `merge`, `update`)
   - `svn switch`
   - `svn update`
   - `svn checkout --force` (similar to update)